annotation/stam-rust/README.md

 # STAM Library

-[STAM](https://github.com/annotation/stam) is a data model for stand-off text annotation and described in detail [here](https://github.com/annotation/stam).
-This is a software library to work with the model, written in Rust.

-This is the primary software library for working with the data model.
-We aim to implement the full model and most extensions.
+STAM is a standalone data model for stand-off text annotation.
+This is a software library to work with the model from Rust, and is the primary library/reference implementation for STAM.
+It aims to implement the full model as per the [STAM specification](https://github.com/annotation/stam) and most of the extensions.

 **What can you do with this library?**